 I ordered the tzebhi zigni (spicy beef with chili peppers, onion and spices) and timtmo, spicy lentils, served on injera.
 The second the server spooned out the spicy beef my mouth started to water.
 There is a warning about injera though – it has a tendency to expand.
 Long after you’ve said “I’m full,” the injera says, “no, wait, I need to stretch out my legs,” making you feel like an over-inflated balloon for an hour or two.
 So it’s usually best to stop eating just before you actually feel full, but that’s pretty hard because this stuff is awesome.

-Seeing the blue sky overhead, it was easy to forget it was still cloudy and sprinkly when we arrived.
 The much-improved weather started to bring out better crowds and longer lines.

 Unfortunately we had dressed for rain, not sun, which also meant we didn’t bring sunscreen.
 So we didn’t stay as long as we usually do the first day.
 But we decided we’d walk around a little more before heading home.

 There are always a few non-heritage related kiosks around, usually educational in some way, or radio stations hosting contests.
 The Way We Move is a city-supported initiative to encourage people to use their cars less and use a more sustainable form of transportation.
 They were out advertising their “1-Day-a-Week-Pledge”.
 They encouraged people to sign up and pledge to carpool, walk, bike, or take public transportation one day a week.
 Luckily Mark and I already carpool every day so we’re ahead of the game.
 But as a gift for making the pledge, they were giving out trees.
 Yup, we got a whole tree!
 Now we just have to figure out where to plant it!

 Tomorrow we’ll return to the festival where hopefully we will explore a bit more on the entertainment/shopping themes.
 And definitely more on the food!